uktrade/platform-tools/migration-tools/README.md

 ## Using the tools

-get-ci-conf.py - combines the ci-pipeline-config yaml files based on the namespace field: ci-conf.yaml is the outputi
+get-ci-conf.py - combines the ci-pipeline-config yaml files based on the namespace field: ci-conf.yaml is the output
-get-paas-config.py - retrieves paas data; output is in ci-conf.yaml
+get-paas-config.py - retrieves paas data; output is in paas-conf.yaml
 combine-ci-paas-config.py - combines the previous two files; output: full-config.yaml
 build-copilot-config.py - takes full-config.yaml and renders individual copilot-bootstrap input files; see ../copilot-bootstrap-config/ for output